krispo/awesome-haskell/README.md

 ## Packages

+* [Stackage](https://www.stackage.org/) - is a stable source of Haskell packages, "Stable Hackage".
 * [Hackage](http://hackage.haskell.org/) - is the Haskell community's central package archive.
 * [Application & Libraries](https://wiki.haskell.org/Applications_and_libraries) - Official collections and Guide.
 * [Hoogle](https://www.haskell.org/hoogle/) - is a Haskell API search engine, which allows you to search many standard Haskell libraries by either function name, or by approximate type signature.